-The Optometry EMR Software is used by the optometrists to do their work more efficiently by diagnosing and treating vision conditions ranging from glaucoma and astigmatism.
-This software provides many templates and easy to access and use insurance codes.
-The Electronic Medical Records software (EMR software) designed for Optometry can help physicians make better decisions by providing a better and graphical representation of patient’s medical history—providing the right information at the right time.
+The Optometry EMR Software is used by optometrists to do their work more efficiently by diagnosing and treating vision conditions ranging from glaucoma and astigmatism.
+This software provides many templates and easy-to-access and uses insurance codes.
+The Electronic Medical Records software (EMR software) designed for Optometry can help physicians make better decisions by providing a better graphical representation of a patient’s medical history—providing the right information at the right time.

 The Optometry EMR software also integrates with e-prescriptions to display accurate medication of the patient.
 This shows the patient why compliance is important in maintaining their health.

 To have a good understanding of how the software works, it is advisable to learn about the different features and functionalities of the software.
 Before choosing an Optometry EMR Software, we should check if the software has the following key features: